-Origin and Meaning of the Colors on the American Flag
+Origin and Meaning of the Colors on the Flag of the United States

 The records show that since the United States gained independence in 1776, the U.S. flag has had 27 iterations or versions.
 But the one thing that has never changed is the set of colors on the U.S. flag ( commonly called Old Glory).